 In this model, an eCommerce website will allow individuals to sell their products and services on its website where businesses hire them.

-Upwork and Fiverr are few examples for this model.
+Upwork and Fiverr are few examples of this model.
 They help businesses to hire freelancers for their respective tasks.